RafiMaleque/shopify-frontend-submission/README.md

 - I added in a CI/CD process via Travis to build the react app (which checks for build errors) and then delpoys to Github Pages, so I could focus more on building the application itself.

 ### Things I learned from this project
 This project was a great example of how important tools like Redux are when handling state across multiple components in an application.
 This is especially crucial as the complexity of the application increases.
-For the sake of this project, as it was not too complex, I opted for just prop-drilling callbacks as I didn't want to bloat the project with more libraries than needed.
+For the sake of this project, as it was not too complex, I opted for just prop-drilling callbacks as I didn't want to bloat the project with more libraries than

 ## Github Pages Demo
 [Click here for the end result!](https://imilisav.github.io/shopify-frontend-submission/)